|

 Oak had been planted.
 After the war the monument was converted into a memorial to the victims of

 Fascism.
-(MapQuest
+(Google

 -